Akord-com/akord-cli/README.md

 Each command is an interaction with the Akord Vault Protocol.\
 For each AVP interaction, a reward is distributed to the randomly selected $AKRD [Profit Sharing Token](https://github.com/Akord-com/akord-pst/) holder.

+### Disclaimer
+This is an Early Adopter Release of Akord CLI - working with Development version of Akord APIs - use it at your own risk ;)\
+Production version is coming soon.

 ## Getting started
 ### Install the CLI
 ```